GM and Opel CEOs to meet German leader Merkel on Thursday

-BERLIN, April 5 (Reuters) - General Motors CEO Dan Akerson and the new head of GM’s Opel unit will visit Chancellor Angela Merkel next Thursday, along with members of the GM board, a German government spokesman said on Friday.
+BERLIN (Reuters) - General Motors (GM.N) CEO Dan Akerson and the new head of GM’s Opel unit will visit Chancellor Angela Merkel next Thursday, along with members of the GM board, a German government spokesman said on Friday.

 Akerson and Opel’s chief executive Karl-Thomas Neumann will visit Merkel in Berlin on Thursday at 3 p.m.
-(1400 GMT) for an hour, said government spokesman Georg Streiter, adding that the meeting coincided with a meeting of the GM board in Germany.
+(10 a.m.
+ET) for an hour, said government spokesman Georg Streiter, adding that the meeting coincided with a meeting of the GM board in Germany.

 Last month employees at Opel’s Bochum plant in western Germany rejected a restructuring deal agreed by union leaders and management, which would have kept the plant open through the end of 2016 on significantly reduced staff numbers.